FIWARE-Ops/docs.TourGuide/doc/creating-application-dashboards/how-to-find-widgets-and-other-components-for-your-dashboard.md

 (buying) is done at the store and the whole back office process is handled by the store.

-The following figure shows a screenshot of the Wirecloud catalogue, where you can see the FIWARE Lab marketplace and the different stores made available through it:
+The following figure shows a screenshot of the WireCloud catalogue, where you can see the FIWARE Lab marketplace and the different stores made available through it: